denisenepraunig/apple-tv-balance-board/README.md

 Create your own DIY balance board for Apple TV with Siri Remote.

 ## Why?
 Several years ago I broke my leg and I trained with a balance board to get fit again.
-It was a good training but very boring, because of this I always wanted to create my own balance board game.
-The Wii balance board was a great idea, but using it was not really challenging for my muscles.
+It was a good training but very boring, because of this I always wanted to create my own balance board games.
+The Wii balance board was a great piece of hardware, but using it was not really challenging for my muscles.
 It is posible to create an own [DIY Wii like balance board](http://www.instructables.com/id/Make-your-own-Balance-Board-and-be-on-your-way-to/).
-It would have been also very unlikely that I would be able to create a game for the Wii balance board and I heard game console dev kits are really expensive and hard to get.
+It would have been very unlikely that I would be able to create a game for the Wii balance board and I heard game console dev kits are really expensive and hard to get.

 I am a Swift developer, I wanted to use a real "challenging" balance board and own an Apple TV.
 Siri Remote has a built-in accelerometer and gyroscope so this was the perfect solution for me.
-My goal was that everyone can build his own balance board with the balance board that is sufficient for you, your fitness level and your budget.
+My goal was that everyone can build her own balance board with the balance board that is sufficient for you, your fitness level and your budget.
 I am currently working on some Apple TV games that support my DIY Apple TV Balance Board but would also be playable with only the Siri Remote.
 I will tweet about the progress as [@denisenepraunig](https://twitter.com/denisenepraunig) and will update this repository with information about my games.

 In this repository I will provide some background information and some starter projects so that you can make your own balance board games.
+A big shout out and thank you to [Paul Hudson](https://twitter.com/twostraws) how made it really easy get started with Apple TV and SpriteKit development: [Hacking with tvOS](https://www.hackingwithswift.com/store/hacking-with-tvos), [Dive into SpriteKit](https://www.hackingwithswift.com/store/dive-into-spritekit).

 ## Instructions
 **I assume no liabiltiy when you accidentically step onto the plastic box, hurt yourself and break the Siri Remote!**